By-Tor2114/github-finder/README.md

-# GutHub Finder
+# GitHub Finder

-A simple React ap for searching GitHub accounts.
+A simple React app for searching GitHub accounts.
 The search function extends to the information stored within the user profile, so search terms will also return results based on a user's actual name, as well as their username.

 This was created using standard HTML, CSS and React.
 API calls were made using Axios.